xxdanielngoxx/huji/infrastructure/README.md

-# Welcome to your CDK TypeScript project
+# Infrastructure project

-This is a blank project for CDK development with TypeScript.
+The purpose of the infrastructure project is to manage infrastructure and deployment.

+## Bootstrap CDK
+Bootstrapping is the process of preparing your AWS environment for usage with the AWS Cloud Development Kit (AWS CDK).
+Before you deploy a CDK stack into an AWS environment, the environment must first be bootstrapped.

+Access this [document](https://docs.aws.amazon.com/cdk/v1/guide/bootstrapping.html) to learn how to bootstrap the AWS CDK project.

+## CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+### Useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile